hackbinghamton/WebDevelopmentWorkshop/Hosting with Flask/2. Adding Pages and Using Templates/README.md

 This code will now go look for a template called `index.html` and return it to the user!

 *Note:* If you'd like to see a working sample of templates and new pages, check out the sample code in this folder.

+## Exercise

+Now, try adding a GIF to your website!